dupchurch93/EasyTasks/README.md

 ![banner](https://user-images.githubusercontent.com/70561117/116444001-2393e880-a809-11eb-84d8-e5dca5b51548.png)

+---

+**EasyTask** is a task application designed for people with ADHD that keeps simplicity in mind!
+It has been fully developed with TDD utilizing the Jest testing library for React and Pytest for testing the Flask backend.
+In addition, responsiveness/mobile was a put first with Tailwind & Tailwind UI.

 ## Goals To Keep In Mind
   - Fully developed with TDD utilizing the Jest testing library
   - Design with responsiveness/mobile in mind using Tailwind & Tailwind UI